cryptpad/documentation/www/en/_sources/admin_guide/admin_panel.rst.txt

 - A working backup strategy is in place and has been tested
 - At least one other person must have access to the infrastructure
 - Commitment to give users at least 6 months of advance warning in case of shutting down
+- cryptpad.TLD domains aren't allowed as they imply a relationship with the development team and copyright holder (XWiki SAS), please use a subdomain instead

 .. note::